-- Students accepted by the University have to pay a deposit in order to reserve their place and confirm their admission to the University of Sharjah:
+- Students accepted by the University have to pay in order to reserve their seats and confirm their admission to the University of Sharjah:

-Students joining the College of Medical Sciences have to pay AED 1500 as an administrative fee to join the competition.
+Students joining Medical College have to pay AED 1500 as an administrative fee to join the competition.

 Postponing Admission (New Students):